BTA Charts

 Step 2 — Bind Your Data

 With the visual selected, open the Data tab in the Visualizations pane (the fields icon).
-You will see three data roles:
+You will see these data roles:

 Data RoleWhat to drag hereExample